 Four coastal wetlands were chosen for more in detail study, namely: Doñana in Spain, the Camargue in France, Amvrakikos in Greece and the Danube Delta in Romania.
 These sites were selected because of their regional importance in the broad Mediterranean region and because they all fell within the area covered by current the CORINE land cover mapping, so that the nested approach described in the earlier parts of this Report could be carried through.
 They were also selected because each of them is managed for conservation purposes; this allowed the practical context of ecosystem accounting at the site level to be explored, and also meant that a wide range of other information about the sites could be assembled quite rapidly for the purposes of this study.

-As an introduction to the investigation of the case study sites, Tables 4-4, 4-5 and 4-6 provide an overview of the stock and change observed for the study sites using the same accounting approach as described earlier in the Chapter.
+As an introduction to the investigation of the case study sites, Table 4.3,

+Table 4.4 and Table 4.5 provide an overview of the stock and change observed for the study sites using the same accounting approach as described earlier in the Chapter.

 Despite being on the Atlantic coast of Spain, Doñana at the mouth of the Guadalquivir River has a strong western Mediterranean character.
 The focus of the SES is the Doñana Natural Area, set up in 2005 by amalgamating the protected areas of the Doñana National Park and the Doñana Natural Park.
 Although the area has extensive inland marshes, woodlands of various types are also extensive (